aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 :!: static/sdks/typescript/examples/typescript/simple_nft.ts section_4
 ```

-The function signature of `createCollection`.
+The is the function signature of `createCollection`.
 It returns a transaction hash:
 ```ts
 :!: static/sdks/typescript/src/token_client.ts createCollection
 ```